Heph789/hsg-superuser/README.md

 1. Make sure the rpc endpoint, etherscan api key, and private key is set in your environment (`.env`) and in `foundry.toml` for your deploy chain
 2. Set the settings properly in `script/DeployHatsMod.s.sol` in `CreateCouncilHatSettings`
 3. run the script in `script/DeployHatsMod.s.sol`
+4. In order for your safe to be usable, the signer role must be claimed by the hats wearers.
+Navigate to the [beta app](https://hsg-safe-wallet-7717vf63p-chaselbjeter-gmailcoms-projects.vercel.app/), add the newly deployed safe as a safe, and press the grayed out "New Transaction" button to claim the signer role.

 ## Demos